enebin/Mentalist/README.md

 ### 1. Seven Emotion Categories

 Mentalist classifies the emotions on faces in a photo into **one of seven categories**.
-Internally, it utilizes a CoreML model based on FER2013 to analyze emotions displayed in a picture into seven categories: 'happy', 'angry', 'disgust', 'fear', 'happy', 'sad', 'surprise', and 'neutral'.
+Internally, it utilizes a CoreML model based on FER2013 to analyze emotions displayed in a picture into seven categories: 'happy', 'angry', 'disgust', 'fear', 'sad', 'surprise', and 'neutral'.

 ### 2. Optimized for Mobile Environment